 Be Part of a Pivotal Moment in History

-The American Civil Liberties Union of Hawaii's next Communications Director is seeking a meaningful opportunity in a proven and vibrant organization that makes profound differences in the lives of people all across our state.
-We take pride in our reputation of over 50 years of fighting the hard fight for people whose civil rights are challenged.
-And now—with continued threats to civil liberties at the national level, the increased need to develop good policy at the local level, the still-evolving impacts of the COVID crisis on civil rights, and the 400-years overdue increased awareness of the impacts of systemic racism on every element of our society—it is the ideal time to join us and make a meaningful, positive long-term impact on the future of Hawai‘i and the United States!
+With continued threats to civil liberties at the national level, the increased need to develop good policy at the local level, the still-evolving impacts of the COVID crisis on civil rights, and the 400-years overdue increase in awareness of the impacts of systemic racism on every element of our society—it is the ideal time to become a leader in the ACLU!
+You’re invited to join forces with us and help make a meaningful, positive, long-term impact on the future of Hawai‘i and the United States.

 What you’ll do